AnIdiotsGuide/discordjs-bot-guide/coding-guides/starboard.md

 };
 ```

-Okay, I lied.
-We're not actually done, we haven't handled a reaction being removed yet.
-I'm not going to walk you through it, since it's just a modified version of the reactionAdd event.
+So, all that code up there is only for if a reaction is added.
+Now, we have to handle if a reaction is removed.
+The code below is a modified version of the code above, and should be fairly easy for you to figure out.

 ```js
 module.exports = class {